The Texas Book Festival connects authors and readers through experiences that celebrate the culture of literacy, ideas, and imagination.

 To inspire Texans of all ages to love reading.

 The Texas Book Festival (TBF) began with a simple purpose: to bring authors and readers together in a celebration of literature and literacy.
 Founded in 1995 by Laura Bush (a former librarian and then First Lady of Texas), Mary Margaret Farabee, and a dedicated group of volunteers, the TBF set out to honor Texas authors, promote the joys of reading, and benefit the state’s public libraries.
-The first Festival took place in November 1996 and has grown into one of the nation’s premier annual literary events, featuring 275+ authors of the year’s best books and drawing 50,000 book lovers of all ages.
+The first Festival took place in November 1996 and is now one of the nation’s premier annual literary events, featuring 300 authors of the year’s best books and drawing 50,000 book lovers.

-The TBF is proud to present the Festival free of charge, thanks to the generous support of corporate sponsors, foundations, and individuals who believe in the power of reading to change lives.
+Our annual First Edition Literary Gala, held each year on the Friday evening before the Festival Weekend, raises significant funds for the TBF’s annual operating budget.
+The Texas Book Festival is a 501(c)(3) nonprofit organization and is proud to present the Festival free of charge, thanks to the generous support of corporate sponsors, foundations, and individuals who believe in the power of reading to change lives.